Scott Michaelson

-Scott Michaelson is an Australian retired actor and talent manager known for playing Brad Willis in Neighbours from 1991 until 1993, Chris Quinn in Paradise Beach, and Dean Gregson in The New Adventures of Flipper.
+Scott Michaelson (born 12 September 1968) is an Australian retired actor and talent manager known for playing Brad Willis in Neighbours from 1991 until 1993, Chris Quinn in Paradise Beach, and Dean Gregson in The New Adventures of Flipper.
 After he quit acting in 1999, Michaelson became a talent manager and his clients included actors Kimberley Davies, Nicola Charles and Holly Valance.

+Early life

+Michaelson was born on 12 September 1968 in Melbourne.
+He worked as both a stockbroker and builder's labourer, before pursuing an acting career.